-Warren seeks oversight of marijuana growing operations, list of patients
+Warren seeks oversight of pot growing operations, users

 Warren — Residents who grow medical marijuana in their homes may soon have to follow stricter regulations under a law proposed by Mayor Jim Fouts.

 The City Council on Tuesday approved the first reading of an ordinance that would require residents to register with the town’s building department if they are growing and selling medical marijuana, provide the names of their patients and be subjected to inspections by the city.
 The council vote was 6-1.

 The law also calls for installing filters in homes to prevent the smell of the drug from polluting the neighborhood, Fouts said.

 The mayor said in the past year marijuana growth operations in Warren homes have led to fires, at least one explosion and brought increased traffic to some neighborhoods from patients or buyers.